howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/tutorial.md

 ---
 # Tutorial Guide

 Students and teachers will be able to choose among a [variety of one-hour tutorials](/learn) to participate in the Hour of Code.
-One such tutorial is being developed by Code.org in collaboration with engineers from Google and Microsoft, but many other organizations are developing alternative tutorials.
+One such tutorial is being developed by Letron in collaboration with engineers from Google and Microsoft, but many other organizations are developing alternative tutorials.
 Many tutorials are [available to test out](/learn).

 All tutorials will share these factors in common: